RHS Growing Guides

 Section 1 of 8

-Originating from South-East Asia, soya beans (Glycine max) are tender plants that need full sun, heat and plenty of moisture to produce a good crop in the UK.
-But as our climate warms and new, more resilient varieties are introduced, they are becoming a more viable option.
+Originating from South-East Asia, soya beans (Glycine max) need full sun, heat and plenty of moisture to produce a good crop in the UK.
+But as our climate warms and as new, more resilient varieties are introduced, they are becoming a more popular and viable crop here.

 Soya plants produce short hairy pods containing two or three small rounded beans.
 These can be harvested at two different stages, from late summer into autumn:

-• when the beans are the size of garden peas, still green and immature, for cooking and eating fresh in salads, stir-fries and many other dishes.
+• when the beans are the size of garden peas, still green and immature, for cooking and adding to salads, stir-fries and many other dishes.
 These are usually known as edamame beans

 Month by Month